-One of the most important things for your success as an ex-pat is finding a support network.
+Finding a support network is one of the most important things for your success as an ex-pat.
 For some ex-pats finding this support network is tough.

-Even if you have a support network, there may be essential services or support that you miss out on or are just not available overseas.
+Even if you have a support network, there may be essential services or support that you miss out on or are unavailable overseas.
 One of them that comes to mind is that if you have a child with special needs, you may find that getting the support and education they need overseas is extremely difficult, if not almost impossible.

-I have been an ex-pat for many years; I have enjoyed living overseas.
+I have been an ex-pat for many years and enjoy living overseas.
 Being an ex-pat has changed and improved my life in countless ways.

 But because I have been an ex-pat for so long, I also fully know how difficult it can be to live in another country and culture.

 Simply put, life overseas is not for everyone.
 And that is OK.
-You need to understand if life overseas is right for you and your family.
+You must understand if life overseas is right for you and your family.